Model Predictive Path Integral PID Control for Learning-Based Path Following: Results

-The data were recorded at a sampling rate of approximately 15 Hz ($h\simeq 1/15\simeq 0.0667$ s), yielding a total of 70{,}926 samples (corresponding to approximately 78.8 minutes).
-Due to missing intervals in the data, the log was segmented at points where the time difference exceeds 0.1 s.
-Subsequently, for each continuous interval, the data were resampled via linear interpolation to yield an equally spaced time series ($h=0.0667$ s), and then applied a median filter and a moving-average filter.
-The filter window sizes were set for each signal as follows. \begin{itemize} \item $X,Y,\psi$: median window 3, moving-average window 9 \item $v^X,v^Y,r$: median window 3, moving-average window 7 \item $a,\delta$: median window 3, moving-average window 5 \end{itemize} Finally, to align the basic unit used in training and evaluation, each preprocessed continuous interval was uniformly partitioned into 5.0 s segments (approximately 75 steps).
-These fixed-length segments were subsequently split into training, validation, and test datasets in a 70:15:15 ratio.
+The data were recorded at a sampling rate of approximately 15 Hz ($h\simeq 1/15\simeq 0.0667$ s), yielding a total of 70{,}926 samples corresponding to approximately 78.8 minutes.
+Owing to missing intervals in the data, the log was segmented at points where the time difference exceeded 0.1 s.
+Subsequently, for each continuous interval, the data were resampled via linear interpolation to yield an equally spaced time series ($h=0.0667$ s), and then, a median filter and moving-average filter were applied.
+The filter window sizes were set for each signal as follows: \begin{itemize} \item $X,Y,\psi$: median window 3, moving-average window 9. \item $v^X,v^Y,r$: median window 3, moving-average window 7. \item $a,\delta$: median window 3, moving-average window 5. \end{itemize} Finally, to align the basic unit used in training and evaluation, each preprocessed continuous interval was uniformly partitioned into 5-s segments, which resulted in approximately 75 steps.
+Further, these fixed-length segments were split into training, validation, and test datasets in a 70:15:15 ratio.